 Shuffling away a Lightning Bolt from the deck and letting them keep the one they just drew is not a good fix.
 It means they had a 4/61 chance of drawing a Lightning Bolt rather than the proper 3/60 chance.
 (Assuming this is their first draw of the game for simplicity.
 The logic is the same for a later draw, as long as it's the first Lightning Bolt they've seen.)

-A better fix would be to shuffle away the Lightning Bolt they just drew and have them draw a new random card.
+A better fix would be to remove the Lightning Bolt they just drew from the deck and have them draw a new random card.
 Now the chance of them having drawn a Lightning Bolt is the proper 3/60.

 It may seem that this fix is too punitive, as it forces them to go through the randomization process to draw a Lightning Bolt twice and makes the end result that they'd only have a 4/61 * 3/60 chance of ending up with a Bolt.
 However this line of thought neglects the fact that they'd have remembered their error any time they drew a Lightning Bolt, even later in the game.
 Since it wouldn't be possible for them to draw a Bolt without having it removed from the deck, the random act of drawing that Bolt cancels itself out.